MooersLab/pymolsnips/README.md

 <h3 name="jupyterlab"> Jupyter Lab (Universal) </h3>

-Jupyter Lab is an integrated development environment that runs in your web browser.
+Jupyter Lab is an integrated development environment (IDE) that runs in your web browser.
 It can read in Jupyter Notebooks.
-It supports kinds of windows including one for text editing.
+It supports several kinds of windows including one for text editing.
-It is similar to Rstudio and Rodeo.
+It is similar to the Rstudio, Rodeo, and Spyder IDEs.
 Its first stable release was in 2018.
+I

 The Jupyter Notebook is an electronic notebook for interactive programing in Python.
 It can be extended for use with scores of other programming languages via kernels.